Setting Up A Small Business? This Is The IT Equipment You Need

 Employees may also need access to a printer on their desk, although in some cases, it may make sense to have a central printer that everyone uses.

-Cloud storage is great, but sometimes you need to keep data on-site for security or compliance reasons.
+Cloud storage is great, but sometimes you must keep data on-site for security or compliance reasons.

 A NAS gives everyone in the office access to the shared files, and you can even set up automatic backups to the cloud.